top of page

 Schedule

 Each seminar will begin with a presentation of the key points, followed by discussion and debate.
-The presenters are not experts but are there to introduce and mediate discussion.
-The aim is to learn from each other, so we suggest some (short) background texts to get everyone on the same page and confident to participate.
+The presenters are not experts but are there to introduce the topic and mediate discussion.
+The aim is to learn from each other, so we suggest some (short) background reading to get everyone on the same page and confident to participate.

 Add upcoming events to your calendar.